AlexanderFarkas/vessel/packages/honeycomb/README.md

 * It's not a state management solution
 * Only 2 provider types
+* You can scope providers, but overrides are only available globally
 * Providers are scoped automatically if one of their dependencies is also scoped.

 ## Getting started